WD-XL Lubrifont

 The last row of sample is for hanyu pinyin, while the others are for Pe̍h-ōe-jī/Tâi-lô.
 Notice something’s wrong?

-Actually, ŋ is not in ccmp. ŋ is the shorthand form of ng [Source] in hanyu pinyin, thus it isn’t like the others that are a letter with a diacritical marks.
+Actually, ŋ is not in ccmp. ŋ is the shorthand form of ng in hanyu pinyin [Source], thus it isn’t like the others that are letters with diacritical marks.
 However, we could not add ng into ligatures or else it will affect other languages.
-Thus, this font has set the shorthand ng/NG in discretionary ligatures to ease the users with simple access, while unaffecting other languages (such as suffix -ing in English). ẑ, ĉ, ŝ are also the shorthand form of zh, ch, sh respectively, and due to the same reasons they are set in dlig.
+Thus, this font has set the shorthand ng/NG in discretionary ligatures to let the users access with ease, while not affecting other languages (such as suffix -ing in English). ẑ, ĉ, ŝ are also the shorthand form of zh, ch, sh respectively, and due to the same reason above they are set in dlig.
 This functionality requires manual setting.

 TÍNG Zhǎngdà>TÍNG Zhǎngdà